BrianSlick/Book-UITableViewGuide/01.Concepts/Concepts.md

 weak var dataSource: UITableViewDataSource? weak var delegate: UITableViewDelegate?
 ```
-Don't be confused by the names.
-"Delegation" is the programming concept.
+Don't be confused by the names; "Delegation" is the programming concept.
 That concept is concretely implemented here with 2 properties, each conforming to a separate protocol.
 Only one is _named_ delegate, but these are each delegate objects.
 In many cases, the same object - typically your view controller - can serve both roles.
 But there can be separate objects, one performing the DataSource role and the other performing the Delegate role.
-In my many years of programming table views, I have yet to have the need to use separate objects for these duties.
+In my many years of programming table views, I have yet to have the need to use 2 separate objects for these duties.
 And I honestly could not explain why some methods are in DataSource yet other seemingly similar methods are in Delegate.
 In theory, certainly all of these methods could be defined under a single protocol.
 The fact that there are 2 protocols is simply a design choice, most likely imposed because of the sheer number of methods involved.

+To summarize all of this:
+* You do not need to subclass UITableView simply to customize the contents.
+And you should probably _really_ know what you're doing before deciding that subclassing UITableView is the proper course of action.
+* UITableView does provide properties for certain aspects of customization, but these will apply to the table view as a whole, and not aspects that may be different on a per-row basis.
+* UITableView depends primarily on the delegation pattern for customization.

+A considerable amount of the rest of the series will be spent studying the various DataSource and Delegate methods.

+---
 From:
 [A Reasonably Complete Guide to UITableView](https://github.com/BriTerIdeas/Book-UITableViewGuide), by Brian Slick